Trust Stack Glossary

 What is a credibility signal?

-Provenance means the source, origin, ownership, authorship, or accountability behind information, claims, or experience elements is clear.
+Provenance means the source, origin, ownership, authorship, or accountability behind information, claims, recommendations, content, partnerships, or experiences.

-Verification means information, identities, credentials, recommendations, or evidence are presented in ways that can be checked, inspected, or corroborated instead of simply accepted.
+Verification means product claims, credentials, reviews, recommendations, evidence, and performance promises are presented in ways that can be checked, inspected, or corroborated.

 This page defines: Canonical definitions for the Trust Stack vocabulary used by All Things Trust to evaluate credibility across digital and AI-mediated experiences.